 - Connect with your academic department to stay informed of opportunities.

-- Search strategies, start your internship search.
+- Start your internship search.

-Continue to explore career options by talking with professionals and alumni.
+Connect: Continue to explore career options by talking with professionals and alumni.
 There are so many options!

 - Conduct informational interviews to explore career paths and identify skills in demand.